There’s Always Room for Improvement

 by Susan Wilkes

-When I taught archery, there was nothing like the sound of a well-aimed arrow zinging through the air and then thwacking into the bull's-eye.
-Coaching is the same way; the most rewarding moments are when a individual is able to hit his target goal on an important project, apply just the right interpersonal skill in a difficult situation, or lead her company into a fruitful new strategic venture.
+When I taught archery, there was nothing like the sound of a well-aimed arrow zinging through the air and then thwacking into the bulls-eye.
+Coaching is the same way; the most rewarding moments are when an individual is able to hit his target goal on an important project, apply just the right interpersonal skill in a difficult situation, or lead her company into a fruitful new strategic venture.